 “Put me in Coach, I’m ready to play.”

-Dealing with adversity in an event, scheduling hassles and a player’s needs are nothing new to PGA Professional John Bermel of Cedar Falls, Iowa, who is attempting to make his second start in the rain-plagued Championship.
+Dealing with adversity in an event, scheduling hassles and a player’s needs are nothing new to Coach Bermel of Cedar Falls, Iowa, who is making his second start in the Championship.

-Bermel, 52, is head coach of the University of Northern Iowa’s Division I men’s and women’s golf teams, along with serving his 18th season as PGA head professional at Pheasant Ridge Golf Course in Cedar Falls.
+Bermel, 51, is the head coach of the University of Northern Iowa’s Division I men’s and women’s golf teams, along with serving his 19th season as PGA head professional at Pheasant Ridge Golf Course in Cedar Falls.

 A native of Keota, Iowa, Bermel was age 11 when he began helping his father deliver milk door to door at 5:00 a.m.
 He rushed to finish so that he could join a neighbor to get in an early round on the golf course.